 Like any health condition, if you have prehypertension, hypertension or cardiovascular disease, consult your doctor before getting a massage, and be sure you share all of your health history and details with your Massage Therapist.
 Massage Heights offers a variety of different massage techniques, so it’s imperative you are open and honest about any health issues or concerns you have so your therapist can make sure to give you the most beneficial massage.

 Start your path to wellness today with a massage from one of our Massage Heights Retreats.
 Massage Heights offers a wide range of massage modalities including Swedish massage, deep tissue massage, sports massage, prenatal massage, targeted treatments and many more, based on your individual needs.
-We also offer our exclusive Massage Heights Lifestyle Programs, customized Memberships designed especially for you.
+We also offer our exclusive Massage Heights Wellness Programs, customized Memberships designed especially for you.
 Visit or call your local Retreat and start experiencing the benefits today.